seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-link.rst

 .. option:: -f

  Enable binary output on terminals.
-Normally, :program:`llvm-link` will refuse to write raw bitcode output if the output stream is a terminal.
-With this option, :program:`llvm-link` will write raw bitcode regardless of the output device.
+Normally, :program:`llvm37-link` will refuse to write raw bitcode output if the output stream is a terminal.
+With this option, :program:`llvm37-link` will write raw bitcode regardless of the output device.

 .. option:: -o filename

  Specify the output file name.
-If ``filename`` is "``-``", then :program:`llvm-link` will write its output to standard output.
+If ``filename`` is "``-``", then :program:`llvm37-link` will write its output to standard output.

 .. option:: -S

- Write output in LLVM intermediate language (instead of bitcode).
+ Write output in LLVM37 intermediate language (instead of bitcode).

 .. option:: -d

- If specified, :program:`llvm-link` prints a human-readable version of the output bitcode file to standard error.
+ If specified, :program:`llvm37-link` prints a human-readable version of the output bitcode file to standard error.

 .. option:: -help